 Another study treated people who had depression and anxiety with both kava and St John’s Wort.
 Only some people who received the kava treatment experienced a greater reduction in depression symptoms compared to people who received a placebo (dummy) treatment.
 It is also possible that any positive effects were due to the St John’s Wort, which research has found to be quite effective at treating depression.

-Kava had not been studied as a treatment for people who only have depression and no anxiety symptoms.
-The long term effects have also not been studied.
+Kava had not been studied as a treatment for people who only have depression and no symptoms of anxiety.
+The long term effects of kava have also not been studied.
+More studies of better quality are needed to understand if kava could be helpful in treating depression.

 Side effects of kava can include a numb mouth and throat, sleepiness, reduced appetite, nausea, and loss of muscle control.
 Prolonged use can lead to a condition called “kava dermatitis”, which causes a dry, scaly rash.
 Because kava has sedative effects, it should not be consumed before driving or operating heavy machinery.